Harrison (automobile)

 The Harrison was an American automobile built in Grand Rapids, Michigan originally by the Harrison Wagon Company from 1905 through 1906.
-The company was renamed to the Harrison Motor Car Company in 1907.
+The company was renamed to the Harrison Motor Car Company in 1907 before going defunct the same year.

 History

 The Harrison grew to be a large vehicle, eventually having a wheelbase of 10 ft.
 The 1906 and 1907 models featured a self-starting system which introduced acetylene into the proper cylinder for starting 'on the spark'.
 The cars came with a four-cylinder engine of 6.3L in capacity, with overhead valves.
 Pushrods for the exhaust valves had a ring-shaped section so they could straddle the exhaust piping.